-Some MDTs may be larger than this and include doctors such as counsellors.
+Some MDTs may be larger than this and include people such as counsellors.

 Most MDTs will include a specialist nurse or clinical nurse specialist (CNS).
 They specialise in caring for men with prostate cancer and are usually the member of the MDT you’ll have most contact with.
 They’ll support you, answer questions and – in some hospitals – do biopsies and help with treatment.
 You can also talk to our Specialist Nurses, in confidence, about any questions or concerns you have.

 A urologist is a surgeon who specialises in treating problems with the urinary and reproductive systems, which includes the prostate.
 They can carry out biopsies to help diagnose your prostate cancer, and do the following treatments:

 An oncologist specialises in treating cancer using treatments other than surgery, including:

 A radiologist specialises in understanding medical scans and images, such as MRI, to diagnose prostate cancer.
 They will look at the scans and images taken by the diagnostic radiographer and explain these to the rest of your MDT.
 They can sometimes help deliver brachytherapy.